Dawson-huang/Pytorch-ENet-Nice/README.md

 # Train CamVid datasets

-CamVid datasets is already save in `Pytorch-ENet-Nice/datasets/CamVid/`
+CamVid datasets is already save in `Pytorch-ENet-Nice/datasets/CamVid/`，use size `480*360` of CamVid datasets to train ENet.

 ### Train ENet encoder architecture